Raducanu demolishes ex-world number one Azarenka

 The victory propelled the previously little-known teenager into global superstardom, but she has since faced the difficulties often encountered by young players in their first full season on the WTA Tour.

-Often hampered by fitness issues as she adjusts to the rigours of the senior tour, Raducanu arrived in Cincinnati with a record of 11 wins and 13 losses this season.
+Regularly hampered by fitness issues this year as she adjusts to the rigours of the senior tour, Raducanu arrived in Cincinnati with a record of 11 wins and 14 losses this season.

-But with her fearless and accurate groundstrokes, she has so far shown a similar level in the WTA 1000 event to the one which characterised her success at Flushing Meadows.
+But with her fearless and accurate groundstrokes, she has so far shown a similar level in the WTA 1000 event to the one which led to her success at Flushing Meadows.

 Pegula, however, is likely to provide a sterner test - and a more accurate appraisal of Raducanu's current level - than Williams or Azarenka.